35 BEST Places to Visit in BC (British Columbia)

 4. Victoria

-The British Columbia capital city of Victoria is one of the most beautiful cities in Canada, and it’s easy to see why.
-With its lovely coastal scenery, Victorian architecture and so many gardens and parks that it has earned the nickname Canada’s Garden City, this city is more than meets the eye.
+Victoria, the capital of British Columbia, is one of the most beautiful cities in Canada, and it’s easy to see why.
+With its lovely coastal scenery, Victorian architecture, and so many gardens and parks that it has earned the nickname Canada’s Garden City, this city is more than meets the eye.

 Besides its good looks, it’s known for incredible restaurants serving fresh, local food and for being an outdoor lover’s paradise.
 Many hiking, kayaking and camping adventures await on the outskirts of the city!